alexfrancisross/Google_Sheets_SiS/README.md

 **Step 4.** Create a new Google Service Account.
 You must share your Google Sheet with this user to grant access to the SiS app:
 ![image](https://github.com/alexfrancisross/Google_Sheets_SiS/assets/11485060/cd3df72d-5c38-4079-a883-8c7228fe9ba3)

 **Step 5.** Generate a new OAuth refresh token by navigating to https://developers.google.com/oauthplayground/.
-Click on settings and enter your OAuth Client ID and Secret:
+Click on settings and enter your OAuth Client ID and Secret and also select the Google Sheets API v4 scopes:
 ![image](https://github.com/alexfrancisross/Google_Sheets_SiS/assets/11485060/b471cd51-8d06-4722-bd4a-63960aee1968)

 **Step 6.** Click on Authorize APIs and then exchange authorization code for tokens.
 Copy and paste your OAuth refresh token into line 72 of Google_Sheets_External_Access.sql: